-Introduction or spread of No evidence (NEv) invasive non-indigenous species

-Scour in this biotope will probably limit the establishment of all but the most scour resistant invasive non-indigenous species (INIS) and no direct evidence was found for effects of INIS on this biotope.
-The low levels of light within this biotope are considered to also inhibit invasive algal species.
-The Australasian barnacle Elminius modestus was introduced to British waters on ships during the second World War.
+Visual disturbance Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR 'Not relevant' Biological Pressures Resistance Resilience Sensitivity Genetic modification & translocation of No evidence (NEv) Not relevant (NR) No evidence (NEv) indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR 'No evidence' was found.
+Introduction or spread of invasive non-indigenous species No evidence (NEv) Not relevant (NR) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR waters on ships during the second World War.
 The species does well in estuaries and bays, where it can displace Semibalanus balanoides.
 However, on exposed shores, the native species out-compete this invasive species (Raffaelli & Hawkins, 1999).
-Two non-native spirorbids - Dexiospira oshoroensis and Pileolaria rosepigmentata - were found on the non-native algae Sargassum muticum in Portsmouth (Knight-Jones et al., 1975).
+Two non-native spirobids - Dexiospira oshoroensis and Pileolaria rose pigment ATA - were found on the non-native algae Sargassum muticum in Portsmouth (Knight-Jones et al., 1975).
 Invasive tubeworms are reported from UK harbours (Thorp et al., 1986) and are likely to be well established in areas with large volumes of ship traffic.
 The tunicates Didemnum vexillum and Asterocarpa humilis, the hydroid Schizoporella japonica and the bryozoan Watersipora subatra (Bishop, 2012c; Bishop, 2015a,b; Wood, 2015) are currently only recorded from artificial hard substratum in the UK and it is not clear what their established range and impacts in the UK would be.
 Didemnum vexillum occurs in tide pools in other areas where it has become established (Bishop, 2012c) and can have substantial effects on communities, similarly the tunicates Corella eumyota and Botrylloides violaceus can smother rock habitats (Bishop, 2011b, 2012b).